 WACAP does adoptions of all levels of openness.
-This makes WACAP a good place for all different types of families looking for all different types of adoption.
+This makes WACAP a good place for different types of families looking for all kinds of adoption.

 WACAP's online education courses cover a range of topics for both beginning and experienced adoptive parents.
 Most in-person events are in Washington.
 Live seminars, also available as webinars online, help families prepare for the adoption process.
 There are webinars specific to each country's program.
 Trained social workers offer counseling to families and can provide referrals to specialists if further help is needed.
 All online and in-person support groups are overseen by a licensed counselor who can offer advice and facilitate discussions.